zenorocha/liferay-learn/docs/dxp/7.x/en/users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md

    `Site Teams <./../../site-building/building-sites/creating-teams-for-sites.md>`_ have a dedicated permissions management User Interface.
 ```

-## Roles
+## Roles and Scope

-To give Users the permissions they need to perform their intended function within Liferay DXP, you must first mate the set of permissions with a Role.
+To give Users the permissions they need to perform their intended function within Liferay DXP, you must first associate the set of permissions with a Role.

 Using a _Message Boards Admin_ Role and a User _Jane Slaughter_ as an example, here are the steps you might follow: